andrewprock/pokerstove/README.md

 The pokerstove libraries come with build scripts for cmake.
 This should allow you to build it on any platform with minimal tweaking.
-I've only built this project under linux/g++, windows/vc2010 and OSX/XCode so far.
+This project has been successfully build under linux/g++, windows/vc2010 and OSX/XCode so far.

 In order to build the libraries you'll need the following